Teoge/MarkToolForParkingLotPoint/README.md

 1. Start up MATLAB and run main.m.
 2. Enter the folder your images in, or use "Choose Folder" button to select folder.
 3. Select correct format of your images, and click "Read" button.
-4. Click "Previous" and "Next" button, or left arrow key and right arrow key to navigate through the images.
+4. Use "Previous" and "Next" button, or left arrow key and right arrow key to navigate through the images.

 The program will read images of corresponding format in a sequence and the total number of images will be shown below the button.
 The first image will be loaded automatically to the axes.
 The sequence and name of it will be shown below the axes.